ethereum/EIPs/assets/eip-1/useful-submissions.md

 Some of these behaviors might be important.
 Maybe you don't like skipping, you can adopt that behavior.
 But as a standard these are useless, I hope you understand.
 But let's articulate why.

-<mark>A standard only deserves to be written if multiple people adhere to it and people depend on its surface area.</mark>
+**A standard only deserves to be written if multiple people adhere to it and people depend on its surface area.**

 FYI, in the United States, the post office has their own police.
 Watch out for that.